Editorial Policies

 Readers of the Journal may send their comments, questions, and notes related to articles published, as well as brief reports and comments unrelated to previously published articles.

-Editors have an exclusive right to select correspondence which is inappropriate, uninteresting or insufficiently grounded.
-At the same time, they bear responsibility for providing the opportunity to present different viewpoints.
+The editors have the exclusive right to select correspondence which is inappropriate, uninteresting or insufficiently grounded.
+At the same time, they have a responsibility to rpovide the opportunities to present different viewpoints.

 CONFIDENTIALITY

-The editorial board keeps all materials obtained during preparation of the manuscript for publishing confidential, including information obtained during the trials; at that, authors’ papers will not be discussed publicly and their ideas will not be disclosed prior to publication of the manuscript.
-The editor-in-chief and members of the editorial board do not disclose information about the article, date of its receipt, its current status, the process of peer reviewing, critical notes, and the decision made to anybody except for the author and peer reviewers.
-Copies of manuscripts accepted for publishing are not stored in the editorial board of the Journal.
+The Editorial BoardMembers shall keep confidential all materials obtained during the preparation of the manuscript for publishing, including information obtained during the trials; at that, authors’ papers will not be discussed publicly and their ideas will not be disclosed prior to publication of the manuscript.
+The Editor-in-Chief and the Editorial Board Members do not disclose information about the article, its date of receipt, its current status, the process of peer reviewing, critical notes, and the decision made to anyone except for the authors and eviewers.
+Copies of manuscripts accepted for publishing are stored in the editorial board of the Journal for 5 years.

-The editor-in-chief keeps confidentiality of personal data of peer-reviewers and does not disclose their names to authors.
+The Editor-in-Chief keeps the personal data of reviewers confidential and does not disclose their names to the authors.

-If any violation of ethical principles made by authors, peer reviewers, and other editors is suspected, the editor-in-chief is to keep the investigation process in secret by involving the minimally required number of requests and persons.
+If any violation of ethical principles made by authors, peer reviewers, and other editors is suspected, the Editor-in-Chief shall keep the investigation process confidential by involving the minimally required number of requests and persons.

 RELATIONS WITH AUTHORS

-The editor-in-chief must inform authors about any comments about their work made by peer reviewers, if only they do not contain offensive or defamatory statements.
+The Editor-in-Chief must inform the authors about any comments made by reviewers on their work, ensuring that they do not contain offensive or defamatory statements.

-The editor-in-chief is ready to consider authors’ wishes concerning this or that person who should not peer review their works, if such request is justified and can be fulfilled.
+The Editor-in-Chief should consider the authors’ requests regarding who should not review their works, if such requests are justified and can be fulfilled.

 Editors of the Journal pay attention to issues related to the intellectual property and check the papers (images, numbers, and tables) for violation of ethics (plagiarism, duplicate and multiple publication, authorship, etc.).

-The editor-in-chief and members of the editorial board see to it that authors provide the registration study number and specify, what ethic principles have been followed during the study on humans and animals; whether necessary measures have been taken to protect confidential information and Informed Consent Forms; whether approval by the ethics committee has been obtained (with the protocol number and registration specified).
-All necessary approvals, licenses, and registrations should be obtained prior to the initiation of a trial, and this information should be presented by authors.
+The Editor-in-Chief and the Editorial Board Members will ensure that the authors provide the registration study number and state that ethic principles have been followed during the study on humans and animals; whether the necessary measures have been taken to protect confidential information and Informed Consent Forms; whether approval by the ethics committee has been obtained (with the protocol number and registration specified).
+All necessary approvals, licenses, and registrations should be obtained prior to the initiation of a trial, and this information should be provided by the authors.

 RELATIONS WITH REVIEWERS

-Persons who can express a competent opinion and who has no conflict of interest related to this work are chosen as peer reviewers.
+Peer reviewers are selected from persons who can provide a competent opinion and who do not have a conflict of interest related to the work.

-In order to ensure high-quality peer review, the editor-in-chief can grant access to publications related to the article to be reviewed (e.g. links to the articles cited and the reference retrieval).
+In order to ensure high quality peer review, the Editor-in-Chief may grant access to publications related to the article to be reviewed (e.g. links to the articles cited and the reference retrieval).

-If peer reviewers’ dishonest behavior is suspected, the editor-in-chief will investigate the case in accordance with the COPE guidelines.
-During the investigation, peer reviewers will be suspended from the reviewing process.
+If a reviewer is suspected of dishonest behavior, the Editor-in-Chief will investigate the case in accordance with the COPE guidelines.
+During the investigation, the reviewers will be suspended from the review process.

 CONFLICT OF INTERESTS

-The editor-in-chief, as well as members of the editorial board who make decision on the manuscript should not have any personal, professional or financial interest in any issue they are involved in.
+The Editor-in-Chief, as well as the Editorial Board Members who make decisions on the manuscript should not have any personal, professional or financial interest in any issue they are involved in.
 Therefore, if they are working or have worked in the same institution and have cooperated with authors, possess holding of shares in a certain company or have personal relations with authors, they will not participate in making decisions on the manuscript.

 HANDLING OF COMPLAINTS AND ALLEGATIONS